Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 CHECKLIST FOR VISA INTERVIEW

 Obtaining your visa is an extremely important part of your travel process.
-Here are some points to carefully consider when applying:
+Here are some suggested points to carefully consider when applying.
+Please note this is not legal advice:

 You must clearly establish that you are planning to return to your home country; try to explain exactly or as nearly as possible when.
 Also, indicate what kind of job you expect to pursue in your home country, and who will help you find this job (parents, government officials, and other professional contacts).